aadya940/autoresume/README.md

 [Medium Blog Link](https://medium.com/@aadyachinubhai/autoresume-copy-and-paste-links-its-that-simple-8e50e6d155a1)

-The Blog is outdated with respect to the User Interface.
+The Blog is outdated with respect to the User Interface and Template used.

 ## Features